Browsers

 |

-Blocking the Browser Extensions Store Page on Cold Turkey
+Blocking the Browser Extension Store with DNS

 Depending on which browser you use, there are different URLs you should add to your block.